 Volunteer Pilot Organizations Volunteer pilots are available to patients and an escort needing transportation for medical evaluation, diagnosis or treatment.
 Patients must be ambulatory, which means they must be able to walk, enter and exit the plane with little or no assistance, and require no medical care (i.e., doctor or nurse) en route.
 There must be a ﬁnancial or compelling need for the ﬂight.
 Volunteer pilot organizations can only assist when the destination is within 1,000 miles.

 Long Distance Ground Transportation This program provides non-emergency long-distance ground transportation for ﬁnancially strapped ambulatory patients traveling for treatment.
-Transportation provided by commercial means (Greyhound, Amtrak, etc.) as well as by voluneer drivers when available.
-Typical trip is a nominal 70-250 miles one-way.
+Transportation provided by commercial means (Greyhound, Amtrak, etc.) as well as the provision of gas cards.
+Typical trip does not exceed 250 miles (one-way).

 All of NPTC programs are operated in a very cost-effective manner with approximately 96% of all expenditures being for program purposes.